mgartner/boost/README.md

 ================

 Boost for Heroku is a simple app for scaling Heroku dynos from an iOS device.
-I created it because managing my Heroku apps from a mobile browser is nearly impossible due to the dashboard interface.
+I created it because managing Heroku apps from a mobile browser is nearly impossible due to the dashboard interface.

 I built Boost with [RubyMotion](http://www.rubymotion.com/).